-University Reporting, Investigation, and Adjudication: The university encourages individuals who report any potential hazing activities.
+University Reporting, Investigation, and Adjudication: The university encourages individuals to report any potential hazing activities.
 The initial report of a suspected violation may be reported in person, by phone or by electronic communication, and may be done anonymously.

 Alleged violations of this policy can be reported through an online reporting system or to the following offices:

 - Student Conduct

 - Student Engagement and Campus Life

 - Fraternity and Sorority Life (for Greek organizations)

 - Recreational Sports (for club sports)

 - Virginia Tech Police Department

+- Virginia Tech Corps of Cadets